 The Lincoln Herbal Treatment Centre is the longest established, nationally known, centre of excellence for herbal treatment in the County.

+Andrew continues to work as a Consulting Medical Herbalist in his own practice.
 Using ancient traditions of herbal medicine together with a modern understanding of science and therapeutics, Andrew has developed an effective and innovative holistic approach to the practice of herbal medicine.